Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

                         stderr-file,expected-retc".
   -u, --username USERNAME
                         SSH: Username.
+Default: root -w, --warning WARN    WARN threshold for single numeric return values.
+                        Supports Nagios ranges.
+Example: `@10:20` alerts if STDOUT is in range 10..20.
-Default: root --warning-pattern WARN_PATTERN
+  --warning-pattern WARN_PATTERN
                         Any line matching this pattern (case-insensitive) will count as a warning.
 Can be specified multiple times.